turbot/steampipe-plugin-aws/docs/tables/aws_iam_credential_report.md

   user_name;
 ```

-### Find users that have a consol password but do not have MFA enabled
+### Find users that have a console password but do not have MFA enabled
 ```sql
 select
   user_name,